erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 Now the JIT:ed code becomes noticeably shorter.

-The input mask operation knows nothing about the value so it has the operand test and the fallback:
+The input mask operation knows nothing about the value so it has the operand test and the fallback to any term code:
 ```
 # i_band_ssjd
     mov rsi, qword ptr [rbx]